Olivierneeb/Image_processing/README.md

 # Image_processing

-overview of some useful functions for the iamge processing
+Overview of some useful functions for the image processing.
+The images are opened in GIMP, to be able to zoom in or to have a look at the histogramm.